funktor/funktor.github.io/_posts/2025-02-04-demand-supply-forecasting-virtual-machines.markdown

 15. Probabilistic forecasting model with a negative binomial distribution was tricky to handle due to `sigmoid` and `softplus` activations for the parameters.
 Used variable transformation from probability to mean of the distribution and adding epsilon to logarithmic functions so as to avoid nans during training.

 16. Using `int32` instead of `float64` for demand and supply values reduces memory consumption by half.

+17. Handling cold start problem by not including VM specific features.